seanzhangkx8/ConvoKit/README.md

 ### [Winning Arguments Corpus](https://zissou.infosci.cornell.edu/convokit/documentation/winning.html)

-A metadata-rich subset of conversations made in the r/ChangeMyView subreddit between 1 Jan 2013 - 7 May 2015, with information on the success
+A metadata-rich subset of conversations made in the r/ChangeMyView subreddit between 1 Jan 2013 - 7 May 2015, with information on the delta (success) of a user's utterance in convincing the poster.

 Name for download: `winning-args-corpus`